- This event has passed.

 Artist Roy Bigler (1955 – 2014) graduated with a BFA from Kent State University in 1984 alongside many of the artists who would become staples of Cleveland’s experimental art scene in the 90s.
 During his time at Kent, Bigler was deeply influenced by the work of the Dada and Fluxus movements and participated in “mail art exchanges” which furnished him with a steady supply of mysterious, mass-produced trinkets, shipped anonymously to his door.

 Bigler would later employ the rigid borders of his sculptures to contain and document these artifacts of modern life.
 Using plaque-like mounts, or tightly wrapped parcels as bases, the artist combines psychologically charged bits of ephemera to suggest oblique and sardonic relationships between history, nostalgia, and consumer culture.
-Often objects appear in test tubes, or behind glass, reminiscent of Victorian museum displays which labeled and pinned the natural world to control its chaos.
+Often objects appear in test tubes, or behind glass, reminiscent of Victorian museum displays which pinned and labeled the natural world to control its chaos.

 In his mixed media piece, Guided Missile, Bigler’s compulsion to catalog is evocatively applied to the terrors of the Cold War.
 Constructed on waxed and painted canvas, the sculpture’s surface resembles the algae-coated hull of an outmoded submarine.
 A Russian newspaper clipping, capturing a ballistic missile exploding in a watery inlet, dominates the piece.
 Below, a tiny firework in a vial is riveted and a dried seahorse stares with empty sockets from clear dome, accompanied by plastic beads reading “SS23”, the NATO reporting code for the weapon deployed.
 The result is a somber study of man’s destruction, impossibly isolated for our inspection.